jajunk/LightHouseLinuxMasterMDFiles/02 - Basic System Operations/File and Directory Management.md

 ##
-Certainly!
-Managing files and directories in Linux Mint is essential for effective system administration.
-Let's explore some fundamental commands:

 1. **List Files (ls):** The `ls` command lists files in the current directory.
 By default, it displays files in the current folder.
 For example:
     ```bash